 Silwood Park pond mesocosm

-Silwood Park pond mesocosms is part of a NERC-funded grant awarded to Professor Guy Woodward, Dr. Thomas Bell, Dr. Alex J. Dumbrell, Professor Mark Trimmer and colleagues from Imperial College London, University of Essex, Queen Mary, University of London, and other institutions in the UK.
-This facility is also now part of the new EU project, Aquacosm, an international network of experimental infractrusctures that will facilitate transnational research in marine and freshwater ecology.
+The Silwood Park pond mesocosm is one of the experiments of The Grand Challenges in Ecosystems and the Environment Initiative (GCEE) and the Aquacosm, an international network of experimental infractrusctures that facilitates transnational research in marine and freshwater ecology.
+This experiment is part of a NERC-funded grant awarded to Professor Guy Woodward, Dr. Thomas Bell, Dr. Alex J. Dumbrell, Professor Mark Trimmer and colleagues from Imperial College London, University of Essex, Queen Mary, University of London, and other institutions in the UK.

 Mesocosm google map